The Best Vermont Auto Insurance Companies

 State Farm also offers rideshare protection, a rare coverage option in the auto insurance world and perfect for rideshare drivers with services like Lyft or Uber.
 State Farm has by far the most inclusive coverage: It will protect you if your rideshare company coverage falls short.

 Allstate is a very close second to State Farm in many ways.
-It ranked just one point lower in Consumer Reports’ reader survey covering the claims process.
+It ranked just two points lower in Consumer Reports’ reader survey covering the claims process.
 It actually beat out State Farm with a score of “excellent” for its timely payouts of claimed damages and matched its ranking of “very good” for simple claims process from incident to payment.
 Allstate is also the most closely matched in financial strength to State Farm, with high financial stability scores from financial evaluation firms like A.M.
 Best and Moody’s.
 This means that customers can be confident in Allstate’s ability to back up even the most substantial claims and sustain its coverage well into the future.

 Allstate is also the king of discounts.
 If you’ve held continuous insurance coverage on your vehicle for the life of your ownership, you’ll automatically qualify for 5% off of your total premium.
 Progressive is the only other insurer who explicitly offers this easy-to-meet requirement for immediate savings.
 Allstate also has unique discounts, like 10% savings if you sign up seven days before your old policy expires.